What it Means to Be Human — 2024 September 21

 13:00-15:00 / 1pm-3pm Vancouver

-Zak contributed to the book What it Means to Be Human, and at the previous event he spoke about The Last Educators: https://www.youtube.com/watch?v=dynwKfsFxUo This time he will introduce our intro article: ABCDEFGH: What it means to be human
+H for Humanity.
+Zak contributed to What it Means to Be Human, and at the previous event he spoke about The Last Educators and our basic humanity: https://www.youtube.com/watch?v=dynwKfsFxUo Zak will return to this and to ABCDEFGH: What it means to be human

 ABCDEFGH: What it means to be human